 Patagonia follows an innovative and effective approach to reducing its environmental footprint.
 How ethical is Patagonia in its environmental efforts?

 The brand’s Repair, Reuse, Recycle program exemplifies its commitment to longevity over disposability.
+This program extends the life of its garments by about 2 years.
 It’s a rare stance in the fashion industry geared towards minimizing waste and encouraging consumers to buy less.

 Likewise, the “Don’t Buy This Jacket” campaign epitomizes Patagonia’s drive to confront consumerism directly, urging customers to consider the environmental costs of their purchases.